 Completed Spontaneous Miscarriage

-Having sex or exercising does not cause a miscarriage.
-These activities are usually safe unless you have pain or bleeding or your healthcare provider tells you to stop.
-Even minor falls won’t cause a miscarriage.
-Miscarriages happen because things were not developing as they were supposed to.
+Miscarriage is not your fault.
+It didn’t happen because you did something wrong.
+Sex or exercise does not cause a miscarriage.
+These activities are safe unless your healthcare provider tells you to stop.
+Even a minor fall won’t cause a miscarriage.

 It appears that your miscarriage is complete.
-All tissue from the pregnancy should have passed out of your uterus.
-If some of the pregnancy tissue remains in the uterus, you will probably have more cramping and bleeding.
-The bleeding can be light spotting or like a period, but it's usually not heavy.
+This means that all tissue from the pregnancy should have passed out of your uterus.
+If some of the pregnancy tissue is still in your uterus, you will have more cramping and bleeding.
+The bleeding can be light spotting or like a period.
+It's usually not heavy.
 You may also pass some tissue.

 You may have some cramping and bleeding, but it shouldn’t be severe.

-Until the bleeding stops completely and to prevent infection:
+Until the bleeding stops fully, to prevent infection:

-Having a miscarriage can be very difficult emotionally.
+Having a miscarriage is stressful and upsetting.
 It's natural to feel sadness or grief.
-It may help to talk about your feelings with family and friends, or with a counselor.
+Partners grieve, too.
+It may help to talk about your feelings with family, friends, a counselor, or spiritual advisor.

 Severe pain and very heavy bleeding